RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/GUIDE.md

 - ARM GCC toolchain for compiling the code
 - Ninja build system for building QEMU

-You can check if you have all the necessary tools installed by running the following commands:
+You can verify if you have all the necessary tools installed by running the following commands:

 ```sh
 # Check for Git